msedgren/cursing_less_talon/README.md

 ### Marking Cursors
 - mark number: Mark the primary selection with the number given.
   For example: `mark 1` will mark the selected content and store it in mark 1.
-- past mark number: Paste the content of the mark with the given number at the current location.
+- paste mark number: Paste the content of the mark with the given number at the current location.
-  For example: `past mark 1` will paste the content of the mark 1 at the current cursor position.
+  For example: `paste mark 1` will paste the content of the mark 1 at the current cursor position.
 - remove mark number: Remove the mark with the given number.
   For example: `remove mark 1` will remove the mark 1.
 - remove all marks: Remove all marks from the editor.